expo/create-react-native-app/README.md

 This will start the process of "ejecting" from Create React Native App's build scripts.
 You'll be asked a couple of questions about how you'd like to build your project.

 **Warning:** Running eject is a **permanent** action.
 Please use a version control system, such as git, so you can revert back if necessary.
 An ejected app will require you to have an [Xcode and/or Android Studio environment](https://facebook.github.io/react-native/docs/getting-started.html) set up.

-## User Guide

-Please refer to the [User Guide](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md) for more details about Create React Native App specifically.

-Once you're up and running with Create React Native App, visit [this tutorial](https://facebook.github.io/react-native/docs/tutorial.html) for more information on building apps with React Native.

 ## Philosophy